AVM-Consulting/oracle-db-monitor/README.md

 #### This is command line Oracle DB Monitoring tool.
 Alternative to Oracle Enterprise Manager (OEM).

 It presents key metrics from multiple OEM Pages in single pane of glass. <br />
 It does not require browser/GUI.
-It only need access to port 22 or 1521 on Oracle machine. <br />
+It only need access to port 22 or 1521 on Oracle db host. <br />
 It works for Real Application Cluster and Single node configuration. <br />
 It is best to run on clients where Cssh is available (macOS or Linux).